Cheshire Innovation

 World annual temperatures

 Figure 5.
 The world’s poorest countries are in the hot climate zone.
 According to past experience, hot climates are less economically productive than cool ones.
-This gap is predicted to become even wider for two reasons.

 But there are grounds for optimism because LP Turbines will create three positive feedback loops in hot climates that accelerate economic growth.